Ready Set Jet: A "Beauty with Purpose" Brand that Brings New Meaning to the Word Multitasking

 Aside from all this slick, enticing coolness, here's where Ready Set Jet gets real...global beauty entrepreneur and women’s empowerment advocate, Shalini Vadhera, created Ready Set Jet's products as a means to uplift underprivileged girls and women in the slums and villages of India.

-Using the half a trillion dollar global beauty industry as a catalyst for real change, Vadhera figured out how to use part of the products' proceeds to fund the Ready Set Jet Academy, a virtual and in-person space in India giving this marginalized demographic the tools to gain financial and professional freedom by becoming economic players in the beauty industry, a world Shalini has been passionate about forever (she's a former celebrity MUA and oh yeah, and she created a $21 million dollar beauty brand, which she sold in 2010 called Global Goddess).
+Using the half a trillion dollar global beauty industry as a catalyst for real change, Vadhera figured out how to use part of the products' proceeds to fund the Ready Set Jet Academy, a virtual and in person space in India that will give this marginalized demographic the tools to gain financial and professional freedom by becoming economic players in the beauty industry, a world Shalini has been passionate about forever (she's a former celebrity MUA and oh yeah, and she created a $21 million dollar beauty brand, which she sold in 2010 called Global Goddess).

 The students, most of whom consist of acid attack survivors, burn victims, widows, orphans, girls who have fallen into human trafficking and LBGT members, will learn job training and leadership skills, technology for educational and business advancement, and beauty certification to break their cycle of poverty.
 Upon completion of the academy, these girls and women will be able to start working as professional make-up artists in the wedding, spa and salon industries, or as entrepreneurs ready to start their own ventures.
-Considering most of this community is destined to a life of squalor and servitude, this opportunity is a true blessing.
+Considering most of this community is destined to a life of squalor and servitude, this will be a life-changing opportunity once the world opens up after the pandemic.

 Knowing that information, wouldn't you be more inclined to spend your $ on a Ready Jet Set Lip & Cheek Stain instead of a Kylie Lip Kit???